monkeywidget/argotifier/README.md

 Unfinished but prioritized:
 - CLI create Document from input file
+- CLI "translation foo bar" - sets translation "foo" -> "bar"
+- CLI "untranslate foo" - removes translation for "foo"
 - CLI output translated Document to file

+- CLI "dictionary save filename.csv" - saves translations
-- CLI "mapping save filename.csv" "mapping load filename.csv" - save/restores translations
+- CLI "dictionary load filename.csv" - restores translations
-- CLI "paragraph 1" "paragraph 12-14" - renders translated paragraphs (col 80 wrap)

 - CLI "translation foo" - shows all the words that are translated to "foo"
-- CLI "translation foo bar" - sets translation "foo" -> "bar"
 - CLI "word foo" - shows all words like "foo", with their translations
 - CLI "word -u foo" - shows all words like "foo" that are without translations